mrnossiom/label-logger/README.md

 The library also includes themes for [`dialoguer`](https://github.com/mitsuhiko/dialoguer/) (a library to prompt the user in the terminal) and [`indicatif`](https://github.com/console-rs/indicatif) (to show nice progress bars).

-See [**examples**](https://github.com/MrNossiom/label-logger/tree/main/examples) for more use-case.
+See [**examples**](https://github.com/mrnossiom/label-logger/tree/main/examples) for more use-case.

+This library is still under `v1`, if necessary, breaking API changes can happen.

-## Credits
+# Credits

 -   **[woobuc/sweep](https://github.com/woobuc/sweep)** for the logging theme idea.
 -   **[rust-lang/log](https://github.com/rust-lang/log)** for macros inspiration.

-This library is still under development and breaking API changes can happen at all time.

 ---